Guy Caballero: Character

-Guy Caballero was originally a character heard only over the phone in two first-season SCTV episodes aired in 1977 (both times, he called Moe Green while on the air to complain about Moe's show "Dialing For Dollars").
-The character made his first physical appearance in the SCTV second season opener, aired in September, 1978, and was thereafter a fixture of the show, appearing regularly from that point on.
+Guy Caballero was originally a character heard only over the phone in two first-season SCTV episodes aired in 1977 (both times, he called Moe Green while on the air to complain about Moe's show Dialing for Dollars).
+The character made his first physical appearance in the SCTV second season opener, aired in September 1978, and was thereafter a regularly appearing fixture of the show.
 As the owner and president of SCTV, Guy frequently appeared on the network to introduce shows, to make announcements, or to apologize for previous programming blunders.
 Behind the scenes, Guy was ever on the lookout for cheap, popular programming, and he had no qualms about running shows that pandered to the audience, or were low-quality knockoffs of other, more popular TV series.
-Sticking to a low, low budget was also a priority, as writer/director/star Johnny LaRue found out after he used an expensive crane shot in his production of "Polynesiantown"—Caballero cancelled all of LaRue's SCTV projects, and further punished him by forcing him to do a solo late-night program called "Street Beef" which used exactly one camera and one microphone.
+Sticking to a low, low budget was also a priority, as writer/director/star Johnny LaRue found out after he used an expensive crane shot in his production of Polynesiantown—Caballero cancelled all of LaRue's SCTV projects, and further punished him by forcing him to do a solo late-night program called Street Beef which used exactly one camera and one microphone.

 It is rumored that Flaherty based the mannerisms and appearance of the Cabellero character on Laurence Olivier's portrayal of Loren Hardman in the movie The Betsy, released earlier in 1978.
 Adapted from the Harold Robbins book of the same name, the movie portrays Loren Hardman as the gruff business patriarch of an automobile empire.
 Like Caballero, Hardman wears a white suit and white Panama hat, and rides in a wheelchair even though he can walk.

 Don Caballero was named after Guy Caballero and their debut album For Respect pays tribute to the character and SCTV throughout the album.

 Flaherty reprised the role of Caballero in 1988 as an in-studio host for a free weekend preview of Cinemax (where SCTV had aired its final season in 1983–84).
 He had similarly reprised his role of Count Floyd for a 1987 free preview.
+In 2003, he hosted a Rogers On Demand infomercial as Caballero.